 It's also commonly used by mail list companies to track how many campaign emails have been opened (which is why your email program now blocks images by default).

-Apart from mail list companies, Two common technologies that use pixel gifs are Google Tag Manager and Facebook Pixel.
-Website owners who want to use Facebook for analytics or marketing will be asked to install Facebook's code on their website (same with Google Tag Manager, a similar product).
+Another you may be familiar with is the Meta (Facebook) Pixel.
+Website owners who want to use Facebook for analytics or marketing will be asked to install Facebook's code on their website.
 When you visit those pages, the pixel gif gets downloaded to the visitor's device.

 Local Storage (and indexedDB and Cache Storage)